How fashion brands can cut down overstock and diminish risks with on-demand manufacturing

 So, what can be done in this challenging market environment to maintain (or increase) margins while appealing to consumers' demands?
 Due to the ongoing Covid-19 pandemic, many fashion labels have jumped on the latest craze for mass customization, limited series, one-off pieces, and more broadly, on-demand manufacturing.

-A growing number of industry experts believe that, fast, on-demand manufacturing is becoming an important part of the next normal for fashion.
+A growing number of industry experts contend that fast, on-demand manufacturing is becoming an important part of the next normal for fashion.
 Innovative and disruptive fashion brands might find it the perfect time to shake things up and improve upon the status quo.

 Today's fashion businesses struggle to predict demand months in advance, which can be extremely risky.
-Producing on-demand eliminates that risk by starting production only after the customer places an order, allowing fashion brands to reduce their upfront cash need and minimize excess inventory.
+Producing on-demand eliminates that risk by starting production only after the customer places an order, allowing fashion brands to reduce their upfront cash requirements and minimize excess inventory.
+The latest iteration of the classic ‘zig while others zag’ strategy gives flexible businesses the advantage over dinosaurs beholden to the old inventory model.

 When procurement, production and distribution don't begin until after the customer order is placed, the customer is at the heart of the process.
 This allow companies to eliminate excess inventory, improve sustainability and gain or maintain market share.